 To fill the Cleaner Supply Tank, the machine should be in the down or operating position.
 Prepare an appropriate mixture of cleaner and water.
 Open the splash guard and place a rag beneath the tank.
+Open the tank cap and place a rag around the base of the funnel to prevent foam from overflowing into the machine.

-Open both the vent and fill fittings.
-Pour the mixture into the Supply Tank using the supplied funnel until the level in the sight glass is about 1/2" below the top of the tank.
+Pour the mixture into the Supply Tank using the supplied funnel until the level in the tank is about 1/2" below the top of the tank.
 This will prevent an air pocket from forming and blocking the fluid flowing from the funnel.
+Replace cap tightly when finished.

-NOTE: Always use the black funnel supplied with the machine.
-The black funnel has a plastic filter screen.
+NOTE: Always use the funnel supplied with the machine.
+This funnel has a plastic filter screen.
 This screen filters out all debris and trash to prevent this from contaminating the supply tank and cleaning system.

 Not using a funnel with a filter may cause the tank's in-line filter to become clogged frequently.
 It can also cause premature failure of the cleaner pump.
 At the very least, this will reduce the cleaner output of the spraying system and result in inadequate stripping.
-This may lead to customer complaints, ball calls, and an excess of out-of-range pins.
+This may lead to customer complaints, ball calls, and an excess of out-ofrange pins.
 When necessary, the supply tank can be removed for cleaning.

-Do \underline{not} spill cleaner on the electrical components.
+Do not spill cleaner on the electrical components.
 Spills may cause a "short", which may send a false signal to the PC causing improper operation.
 A wet switch may also produce a dim LED light on the PC.